alexwlchan/alexwlchan.net/src/_drafts/alternative-coordinate-systems-in-svg.md

 ## Mapping between coordinate systems

-We want a function that takes a point $\langle a, b \rangle$ in triangular coordinates and returns $(x,y)$ in Cartesian coordinates.
+We want a function that takes a point $\langle a, b \rangle$ in triangular coordinates and returns the corresponding $(x,y)$ in Cartesian coordinates.
-If we can work out what $\langle 1, 0 \rangle$ and $\langle 0, 1 \rangle$ in triangular coordinates become in Cartesian coordinates, that's enough -- we can then add those together to get the coordinates for $(a, b)$.
+If we can work out what $\langle 1, 0 \rangle$ and $\langle 0, 1 \rangle$ in triangular coordinates become in Cartesian coordinates, that's enough -- we can then add those together to get the coordinates for $\langle a, b \rangle$.

 The first is simple: $\langle 1, 0 \rangle$ is the same in both triangular and Cartesian coordinates.